elsanussi-s-mneina/phonetics-modeling/haskell/README.md

 To start an interactive environment where you will be able to execute the
 code:

-`stack -- ghci --ghci-options -XOverloadedStrings --ghci-options -XUnicodeSyntax`
+`stack -- ghci --ghci-options -XOverloadedStrings`

 You can then type in code like the following (starting after the ">", you do not have to type the part before the first ">" symbol on each line.):